What is iCanConnect?

 Must meet at least one of these hearing guidelines:

 - Chronic hearing disabilities so severe that most speech cannot be understood with optimum amplification

 - Progressive hearing loss having a prognosis leading to above condition

 There is a wide range of equipment available depending on your needs.
 Some examples include:

 To learn more about the equipment available through iCanConnect, visit the equipment page.

 How do I find out which equipment is the right fit?

-The iCanConnect program provides a qualified specialist in your area to help identify and install equipment that will meet your/your family member’s needs.
+The iCanConnect program provides a qualified specialist in your area to help identify and install equipment that will meet your needs.

 I am/my family member is not tech savvy.
 Who will I contact for training?